Speaker audio player

 KIPDA serves as the Metropolitan Planning Organization (MPO) for the Louisville/Jefferson County KY-IN urbanized area and is also responsible for the Regional Transportation Council (RTC).
-The MPO consists of Jefferson, Bullitt and Oldham counties in Kentucky and Clark and Floyd Counties in Indiana.
-Our RTC consists of Shelby, Spencer, Henry and Trimble counties in Kentucky.
+The MPO consists of Jefferson, Bullitt, and Oldham counties in Kentucky and Clark and Floyd Counties in Indiana.
+Our Regional Transportation Council consists of Shelby, Spencer, Henry, and Trimble counties in Kentucky.

 The KIPDA Metropolitan Planning Organization